 One of the best things about this dish is that it only has a few ingredients and hardly any prep work.
 That’s kind of a big deal if you think about it because if you are planning on taking this to a party or serving it for your guests you can worry more about getting ready than sweating in the kitchen.
 Speaking of taking it to a party, if you do take it I would just bake it until almost done and then add the cheese and stick it in the hosts oven for a few minutes to finish it off.
 It’s no biggie, and hopefully your host is kind enough to not care.
 You could always try the ol’ wrap them in foil and stick it in a carrying case, but I do love fresh food.

-In a medium saute pan, heat 1 tb butter over medium heat until perfectly melted.
+- In a medium saute pan, heat 1 tablespoon butter over medium heat until perfectly melted.
 Quickly add the onion and garlic and turn the heat down to medium-low.
 Let the two cook until tender, about 3-5 minutes.

 - Add the mushrooms and peppers, and cook stirring occasionally for another 5 min.